ALai57/kaleidoscope/docs/local-development.md

 want to be running on HTTPS, so we need to figure out how to run the container and accept HTTP traffic.

-;; TODO: TRY THIS WITH ANOTHER VERSION OF KEYCLOAK - V18 perhaps?
-Use environment vars instead
 ```bash
 export DB_VENDOR=postgres
 export DB_URL=localhost